robm26/travel-browser/tutorials/components/SKILL.md

 1. The skill should respond with instructions including a three-part pass phrase, such as Fast Car 345.

 ### New DynamoDB Table
-The ask-sdk will create a new table for you automatically upon first use of persistent attributes.
+You may create the table in advance, just use a primary key of "id" (string).
-The table name, and many other settings, are set in the /lambda/custom/constants.js file.
+The ask-sdk will create a new table if needed upon first use of persistent attributes.
-You can view the [Tables console](https://console.aws.amazon.com/dynamodb/home#tables) to see the new table and records.
+The table name, and many other settings, are set in the /lambda/custom/constants.js file (or when launching a SAM stack).
-You can create this table manually if desired, just use a primary key of "id".
+You can view the [Tables Console](https://console.aws.amazon.com/dynamodb/home#tables) to create and query the table.

 ### Next Step
  * [Setup the Web Service](./API.md)